 Kegon Falls, Japan

-While the main Kegon Falls in Nikko National Park is a well-known attraction, a lesser-visited section of the same river system contains several smaller cascades known collectively as Kegon Falls Shrine Area or “Hidden Kegon.”
+While the main Kegon Falls in Nikko National Park is a well-known attraction, a lesser-visited section of the same river system contains several smaller cascades known collectively as the Kegon Falls Shrine Area or “Hidden Kegon.”
 These falls tumble through a narrow gorge that requires a short but steep climb on unmarked paths.
 The water descends over green moss-covered rocks into a deep, cold pool.
-Unlike the crowded main viewpoint, this spot is often visited only by local hikers.
-The best time to go is early morning in autumn, when the surrounding maples turn brilliant red and orange, mirroring in the still water.
+Unlike the crowded main viewpoint, this spot is often visited only by local hikers and nature enthusiasts.
+The best time to go is early morning in autumn when the surrounding maple trees turn brilliant shades of red and orange, mirroring perfectly in the still water below.

 Jungle Waterfalls, Belize